michaltykac/proshade/README.md

 translationMap3D                              = proshade.getTranslationFunction3D ( pStruct_moving )
 ```

 Also, similarly to the rotation function, ProSHADE provides a useful function for detecting the highest peak in the translation map and computing the corresponding translation in Angstroms.
-This is then demonstrated in the following example code:
+This is then demonstrated in the following example code; however, this is not the translation vector that ProSHADE outputs.
+The reason is that this vector does not take into account the translations done before the translation function is computed and it also ignores any translations that may be forced by moving the rotation centre.
+To get the standard ProSHADE output vectors, please use the second line of the showcased code (note, the optimal translation vector is still required for furhter processing, so you will need both results):

 ```
 """ Find the optimal translation vector """ optimalTranslationVector                      = pStruct_moving.getBestTranslationMapPeaksAngstrom ( pStruct_static )
+( toOrigin, toMapCen, toOverlay )             = proshade.computeOverlayTranslationsNumpy ( pStruct_moving, optimalTranslationVector )
 ```